All information in this blog post is correct as of the publishing date, 18.10.19. Updated 28.05.20.

 Being an island, it’s no surprise that there are plenty of seafood restaurants to choose from in Guernsey, and a favourite among locals and holidaymakers is Pier 17.
 The relaxed atmosphere combined with delicious food has put the restaurant on the map and you can tuck into a seafood platter, scallops and lobster thermidor, with plenty of starters, sides and desserts too.

-For great food in a relaxed environment try Mora.
-There is a mix of seafood and meat on the menu, and a selection of vegetarian dishes too, plus a wonderful selection of cocktails.
 Other gourmet restaurants include Gusto and Da Nello, for Italian cuisine, The Hook for sushi and Confucius for Chinese.
 It’s a small place, but Guernsey has plenty of upscale restaurants to suit every taste bud!

 Traditional Local Food and Drink